oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 If the client is capable of using `S256`, it MUST use `S256`, as `S256` is Mandatory To Implement (MTI) on the server.
-Clients are permitted to use `plain` only if they cannot support `S256` for some technical reason and know via out-of-band configuration that the server supports `plain`.
+Clients are permitted to use `plain` only if they cannot support `S256` for some technical reason and know via out-of-band configuration or via Authorization Server Metadata ({{RFC8414}}) that the server supports `plain`.

-The plain transformation is for compatibility with existing deployments and for constrained environments that can't use the S256 transformation.
+The plain transformation is for compatibility with existing deployments and for constrained environments that can't use the `S256` transformation.

-ABNF for "code_challenge" is as follows.
+ABNF for `code_challenge` is as follows.

     code-challenge = 43*128unreserved
     unreserved = ALPHA / DIGIT / "-" / "." / "_" / "~"
     ALPHA = %x41-5A / %x61-7A
     DIGIT = %x30-39

-#### Client Initiates the Authorization Request
+#### Client Initiates the Authorization Request {#initiate-authorization-request}

-The client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the "application/x-www-form-urlencoded" format, per Appendix B:
+The client constructs the request URI by adding the following parameters to the query component of the authorization endpoint URI using the `application/x-www-form-urlencoded` format, per Appendix B:

 "response_type":
 :    REQUIRED.
 Value MUST be set to `code`.